Oldman10000/ski-carinthia/README.md

 As with resort detail pages, any user can access the blog detail page for any existing blog post.
 Once again, the author or superuser can access the edit/delete options from this page.
 The page shows the full blog content, date of publication, post views and tags.

-This page fulfills user story 18 :heavy_check_mark:
+This page fulfils user story 18 :heavy_check_mark:
-Superuser has full admin control, which fulfills user story 23, this can also be done from the Django admin page :heavy_check_mark:
+Superuser has full admin control, which fulfils user story 23, this can also be done from the Django admin page :heavy_check_mark:

 ![blog-detail](documentation/blog-detail.jpg)

 I added an extra feature to this page that hadn't been originally planned, which was the comments section.
 Each blog has a comment section where an authenticated user can leave their feedback on a blog.
 Any user can see blog comments, but only authenticated users can post them.
 The author of a comment or the superuser has the authority to delete a comment.
 On top of this, any authenticated user can either 'upvote' or 'downvote' a comment, similar to online forums like Reddit.
-However, a user is able to up or down-vote a comment as many times as they like - a useful future feature would be to allow a user to only leave one vote per comment.
+However, a user can up or down-vote a comment as many times as they like - a useful future feature would be to allow a user to only leave one vote per comment.
 Comments can be sorted, the default option is newest first.

 ![comments](documentation/comments.jpg)